NEW YORK -- Few holiday traditions can be labeled as quintessentially American as the Nathan's Famous Hot Dog Eating Contest.

 What to know about the biggest day in stomach-centric sports, according to Nathan's Famous:

-- Miki Sudo, the number-one-ranked woman in the hot dog-eating world, set the women's record in 2020 with 48 hot dogs and buns.
-She missed the contest the following year due to her pregnancy.
+Miki Sudo, the number-one-ranked woman in the hot dog-eating world, set the women's record in 2020 with 48 hot dogs and buns.
+She missed the contest the following year due to her pregnancy but returned in 2022.

 Winners are crowned with the coveted Mustard Yellow International Belt, its age unknown.